Kelowna British Columbia, Canada Travel Guide

 Budget & Accessible

-Vacation rentals (condos, apartments with kitchens).
+Vacation rentals (condos, apartments that have kitchens).
 Hotels with extended stay rates (Homewood Suites, Sandman Hotel).

 Cost-Effective & Home-like